Algerian literature: The ritual of Būqālah and its poems

 A summary of Būqālah rituals: begins with a ceremony of fumigation (fabkhirah).
 Several perfumes commingle in a brazier (kānin) accompanied by Būqālah recitations to invoke good spirits and ward off evil spirits.
-Audience attendees and the Būqālah pitcher pass though fumes of white and black gum benzoin, resins, aloe wood, coriander, incense and myrrh.
+Audience attendees and the Būqālah pitcher pass through fumes of white and black gum benzoin, resins, aloe wood, coriander, incense and myrrh.
 The pitcher is filled with water and as the mistress of ceremonies recites a poetic invocation asking participants to deposit items in the Būqālah filled with water.
 Items that have been personally touched by her body will be placed in the pitcher.
 The audience, including young female assistance, are asked to think of a specific person and knot a belt, kerchief or handkerchief while they focus their thoughts on the absent desired beloved.
 The mistress of ceremonies recites a poem at the moment of invocation and knot tying.

 To trigger poetic and divinatory outcomes, a hand is dipped in the Būqālah and randomly retrieves one of the immersed objects.
 Once the objects owner is identified, the time has come for poetic inspiration and interpretations on behalf of the ornaments wearer, who is apprised of the poem, its meaning and how it applies to her and the person in her thoughts.

 Būqālah poems are famous for resorting to complex rhetorical, narrative flourishes in which playful exchanges between two lovers are voiced that set the scene for erotic encounter.

 The following is an excerpt from a Būqālah poem used for the independence struggle that describes waiting for freedom: